About Our Programs

 The graduate program in Chemical and Biomolecular Engineering began at Delaware when Allan P. Colburn, a leader of the profession in the 1930s, came to the department in 1938.
 His numerous technical contributions are familiar to students of heat and mass transfer; they are also recalled nationally by the Colburn Award of the AIChE.
 Jack A. Gerster, Olaf P. Bergelin, Robert L. Pigford, and Kurt Wohl joined Colburn in the early years after World War II, and the Chemical and Biomolecular Engineering Department rapidly developed an international reputation under their guidance.
 This tradition of excellence has continued, with both the undergraduate and graduate programs consistently ranked in the top ten in the country.

-World-class research and teaching facilities of the Chemical and Biomolecular Engineering Department at Delaware are located in Colburn Laboratory.
+World-class research and teaching facilities of the Chemical and Biomolecular Engineering Department at Delaware are located in Colburn Laboratory, the Interdisciplinary Sciences & Engineering Laboratory, and the Ammon Pinizzotto Biopharmaceutical Innovation Center.
 These are augmented by College and University resources, such as the Delaware Biotechnology Institute and the W. M. Keck Electron Microscopy Facility.